cgeils25/Models_From_Scratch/Logistic_Regression/README_Logistic_Regression.md

 However, the problem persisted.
 It took me a lot of plotting and analyzing gradient and output values to realize what was happening: my model was producing outputs that were so confident (high logits with y-hats very close to 0 or 1) that numerical precision error was kicking in, and I was ending up either dividing by 0, taking the log of 0, or simply with +/- infinity courtesy of e^(-z).

-To solve this problem, I obtained the following derivation which combines binary cross entropy and sigmoid to create version that takes raw logits (z) as its input (yeah, I could have just looked it up, but what would that teach me...):
+To solve this problem, I obtained the following derivation which combines binary cross entropy and sigmoid to create a version that takes raw logits (z) as its input (yeah, I could have just looked it up, but what would that teach me...):

 $$
 L(y, z) = \log(e^{z}+1) - yz